aodoming/Machine_Learning_ADominguez/README.md

 avg / total       0.99      0.39      0.63      0.56      0.50      0.24     17205

 Similar to SMOTE is the Cluster Centroids Algorithm/Model.
 Centroids represents the clusters of generated data points of a majority class.
 With balanced accuracy metric approximating 66% the performance of the classifier is very similar to that of the SMOTE model.
-The one conclusiojn is that resampling does not gurantee better results.
+The one conclusion is that resampling does not guarantee better results.

 #### SMOTEENN Algorithm
                    pre       rec       spe        f1       geo       iba       sup